-Even if you are just starting out, you can still create an easy “set and forget” alert system, so that if anything does come up online later, you can act proactively and respond in a timely manner.
+Even if you are just starting out, it’s good to create an easy “set and forget” social media alert system, so that if any conversations, comments or reviews about you do come up online, you can act proactively and deal with it in a timely manner.

-We’ve written an article about a simple yet effective WordPress plugin that lets you legally and ethically manage customer reviews.
-For more information, go here: Power Online Reviews – WordPress Plugin For Management Of Customer Feedback
+We’ve written an article about a simple yet effective tool for WordPress users that allows you to legally and ethically manage your customer reviews.
+More information: Power Online Reviews – WordPress Plugin For Customer Reviews Management

-Regardless of what niche or industry you operate your business in, there are always new and exciting things happening.
-New products get released, new services get launched, events get scheduled and announced online, influential people get mentioned in the news, companies release useful research data, new videos are published containing fantastic tips or ideas, something outdated gets updated and becomes relevant again, something goes viral on Facebook, yesterday’s next big thing suddenly stops trending and gets replaced with the new “new” thing, services get discontinued, people retire, and so on.
+Regardless of which niche or industry you operate in, there are always new things happening.
+New products get released, new services get launched, events get scheduled and promoted, influential people say something controversial that gets mentioned in the news, companies publish useful research data, new videos are published containing fantastic tips or ideas, an outdated fact gets updated and becomes relevant again, something goes viral on YouTube, yesterday’s next big thing suddenly stops trending and gets replaced with the new “new” thing, services get discontinued, people retire, and so on.

-All of this provides you with an endless source of new content (have you noticed how all news media broadcasters now incorporate a segment on what’s trending on social media?)
+All of this can provide you with an endless source of new content (have you noticed how all news sites now incorporate a segment on what’s trending on social media?)

 Social media content is topical content.
-Implementing a regular schedule of posting content with your useful comments or insightful opinions to your site not only can help drive more traffic to your business, but your blog or website could end up becoming a “go to” destination or resource for your niche or industry.
-People could end up referring you to others on social media, and who knows … your website or business could even end up becoming a topical, or newsworthy source of content that other online users will write about and post in their content.
+Implementing a regular schedule of posting topical content with your useful comments or insightful opinions to your site not only can help drive more traffic to your business, but your blog or website could end up becoming an authoritative destination or resource for your niche or industry.
+People could end up referring you to others on social media, and who knows … your website or business could even end up becoming a topical, or newsworthy source of content that other people will write about and mention in their content.

-Was this tutorial useful?
-If so, please take a moment and share this article with anyone thinking of starting their own business online using the share buttons below.
+Did you enjoy this post?
+If so, please take a moment and share this tutorial with other WordPress users using the social buttons below.